coffee makers icon

 1. Three Brew Sizes

-With this intuitive coffee machine, you can brew coffee in multiple sizes.
 The K-Classic comes with the option to make your coffee in 3 brew sizes – 6oz, 8oz, and 10oz.
-So there will always be the perfect size for you.
 Coffee lovers will prefer the 6oz option for a stronger flavor.
-The larger sizes can be a little thin.
+The larger sizes are often very weak.

 2. 48oz Removable Water Tank